BryceWDesign/IX-Agent-Notary/docs/APPROVALS.md

 # Approvals (v0)

 Enterprises don’t just want “policy allowed it.”
-They want **governance evidence**:
+They want governance evidence:
 - who approved,
 - what exactly was approved,
 - when it was approved,